Monday, January 20, 2025

 “Ovarian cancer is a serious and potentially deadly disease.”

-Unfortunately, certain groups of women have a much higher risk of acquiring ovarian cancer.
-For example, women of Ashkenazi Jewish decent or women who have never had children are at a higher risk.
+For example, women of Ashkenazi Jewish descent, like me, are at a higher risk.
 For this reason, it is vital to know your familial history.
 If you have a family history of breast, uterine, ovarian, or colorectal cancer this increases your risk.

 Your family medical history can provide valuable information about potential genetic or hereditary risks for various health conditions, including ovarian cancer.
 Many health conditions, including certain types of cancer, can have a genetic component.